 Average drill production was 142 ft per 12-hour shift for RC, and 31.1 ft per drill, per 12-hour shift, for core drilling.
-Three of the RC pre-collars encountered extremely bad ground conditions that led to premature terminations of the holes and precluded the drilling of core in these holes.
-All of the goals of Paramount's drilling program were achieved.
+Three of the RC pre-collars encountered extremely bad ground conditions that led to premature terminations of the holes and precluded the drilling of core tails.

+All of the goals of drilling program, summarized above, were achieved.
 Beyond obtaining core for detailed geotechnical logging and metallurgical testing, the drill core aided in furthering the understanding of the geology of the deposit, which largely confirmed many of Newmont's conclusions.
 This in turn formed the base from which the resource model was constructed.
-Finally, the results of the Paramount drilling program have aided in the verification of the historical data (e.g., see discussion of estimating with and without Paramount drill data in Section 14.9).
+Finally, the results of the Paramount drilling program have aided in the verification of the historical data (e.g., see discussion of estimating with and without Paramount drill data in Section 9.1.4).